krakend/krakend-pubsub/README.md

 # krakend-pubsub
 a pubsub backend for the KrakenD framework

-**NOTICE: this module is experimental and under developement.
-Expect sub-optimal performance and possible breaking changes**

 ## Backends

 - AWS SNS (Simple Notification Service) and SQS (Simple Queueing Service)